george-mcintyre/pvashark/README.md

 **BitSet Display**:
 ```
-├─ Changed BitSet (1 byte): 01000001
+└─ Changed BitSet (1 byte): 010000100
-   └─ Effective:         01111000011
 ```

-Shows both the original received bitset and the effective bitset after forcing direct non-complex children of set complex fields.
-In this example,
+Shows received bitset.
+In this example (reading bits from left to right),
+ - bit 0 (root) not set so no children are forced
- - bit 0 (root) forces bit 1 (value) to be included, and
+ - bit 1 (value) indicates that value is included
- - bit 6 (timeStamp struct) forces bits 7-9 (secondsPastEpoch, nanoseconds, userTag) to be included.
+ - bit 6 (timeStamp struct) forces sub-fields (secondsPastEpoch, nanoseconds, userTag) to be included.

 > note that we have not shown the bits for the display, control, etc.